Moderus Gamma: History

 The tram was developed through a project called "Innovative City Tram," which was co-sponsored by the National Centre for Research and Development in Poland and the European Union.
 The prototype was finished in 2016 and presented at the manufacturer's factory in Poznań on 18 November 2016.
 In January 2017, MPK Poznań ordered 50 new Gamma trams: 30 uni-directional and 20 bi-directional sets.
 The prototype entered service in Poznań on 15 May 2017.
 Some Gamma LF02AC trams are stationed at the Franowo depot.
 Gamma trams are expected to replace second-hand German-built Type GT8 trams.

 In October 2017, the Gamma tram began test runs on the Gdańsk tram system.

 In March 2018, a contract for the delivery of ten single-section trams was signed by Tramwaje Śląskie and Modertrans.
 These trams will be based on the Gamma design.
 The first tram was delivered in April 2020.
 According to Urban Transport Magazine, these trams are classified as Moderus Beta MF 10 AC.

 Five-section Gamma trams are scheduled to be delivered to Łódź in 2022.
 30 sets were ordered by Łódź MPK in late 2019.

-Three single-car Gamma LF 10 AC BD trams were ordered for the Woltersdorf Tramway, with deliveries scheduled for 2023.
+Three single-car Gamma LF 10 AC BD trams were ordered for the Woltersdorf Tramway in 2022, the first of which was delivered in March 2024.
+Also, a fourth tram has been ordered through an option in the initial order.